TheDThompsonDev/commityourtalk/DESIGN_SYSTEM.md

 - Use progress indicators to show user advancement

 ### Don'ts ❌
-- Don't use gradients (per project rules)
+- Avoid harsh, high-contrast gradients; allow subtle linear gradients only for large section backgrounds (hero/CTA/section bands)
 - Don't use custom spacing outside the scale
 - Don't use pure black (#000000) for text
 - Don't create buttons smaller than 44px height